Illinois Dicamba Use on Soybeans: Training for Applicators

 - Prohibit over-the-top application of dicamba on soybeans 45 days after planting and cotton 60 days after planting

 - For cotton, limit the number of over-the-top applications from 4 to 2 (soybeans remain at 2 OTT applications)

 - Applications will be allowed only from 1 hour after sunrise to 2 hours before sunset

-- In counties where endangered species may exist, the downwind buffer will remain at 110 feet and there will be a new 57-foot buffer around all other sides of the field (the 110-foot downwind buffer applies to all applications, not just in counties where endangered species may exist)
+- In counties where endangered species may exist, the downwind buffer will remain at 110 feet to protect sensitive areas, and there will be a new 57-foot buffer around all other sides of the field to protect sensitive areas (the 110-foot downwind buffer applies to all applications, not just in counties where endangered species may exist)

 - Clarify training period for 2019 and beyond, ensuring consistency across all three products

 - Dicamba-specific training will AGAIN be required for anyone applying dicamba in 2019.
 Training will be available on-line from the product registrants (Bayer, BASF and Corteva) and we will also offer a limited number of in-person classroom training opportunities throughout the state.
-THE ON-LINE TRAINING PROGRAMS ARE NOT YET AVAILABLE; WE DO HAVE A FEW CLASSROOM SESSIONS AVAILABLE FOLLOWING PRIVATE APPLICATOR CLINICS.
-GO TO THE "REGISTER" SECTION ON THIS WEBSITE TO SEE THE AVAILABLE CLASSES AND TO REGISTER FOR THESE CLASSES.
+THE ON-LINE TRAINING PROGRAMS ARE NOT YET AVAILABLE; WE INTEND TO HAVE CLASSROOM SESSIONS AVAILABLE FOLLOWING PRIVATE APPLICATOR TRAINING/TESTING CLINICS.
+GO TO THE "REGISTER" SECTION ON THIS WEBSITE TO SEE THE AVAILABLE CLASSES AT THIS POINT AND TO REGISTER FOR THESE CLASSES.
 THERE IS NO CHARGE TO ATTEND THIS TRAINIING.
-WE HOPE TO ADD MORE CLASSES SOON, SO KEEPING CHECKING THIS WEBSITE FOR A CLASS IN YOUR AREA.

 - Enhanced tank clean out instructions for the entire system